-And that first day back is always fraught with anxiety – there’s every chance you’ll struggle to get up and out on time, and will continue to struggle through the rest of the day as you try to find your way back into some sort of routine.
-So imagine how tough it must be to to get back into the swing of things after an even bigger break, such as maternity leave, a career break or a long illness?
+That first day back is always fraught with anxiety – there’s every chance you’ll struggle to get up and out on time, and will continue to struggle through the rest of the day as you try to find your way back into some sort of routine.
+So imagine how tough it must be to to get back into the swing of things after an even bigger break, such as maternity leave, a career break, a long illness or lockdown?

 Keep yourself in the loop